MDGrey33/pyvisionai-website/docs/index.md

 - 📄 Extract text and images from PDF, DOCX, PPTX, and HTML files.
 - 🖼️ Capture interactive HTML pages as images with full rendering.
-- 📝 Describe images using local (Ollama) or cloud-based (OpenAI) Vision Language Models.
+- 📝 Describe images using:
+  - Cloud-based models (OpenAI GPT-4 Vision, Anthropic Claude Vision)
+  - Local models (Ollama's Llama Vision)
 - 💾 Save extracted text and image descriptions in markdown format.
 - 🛠️ Support for both CLI and library usage.
 - 📊 Multiple extraction methods for different use cases.
 - 📋 Detailed logging with timestamps for all operations.
 - ⚙️ Customizable image description prompts.
+- 🔄 Robust retry mechanism with configurable strategies.

 ## System Requirements